-39. If the court has approved the adoption of a child in terms of section 37 or 38, the Director may issue an adoption compliance certificate in accordance with Article 23 of the Convention.
+39. If the court has approved the adoption of a child in accordance with section 37 or 38, the Permanent Secretary may issue an adoption compliance certificate in accordance with Article 23 of the Convention.

 Restriction on removal of children for adoption outside Fiji